-- 1. Only properties adjacent to the plan designation proposed for flexing may be considered.-. - 2.
-The proposed rezoning is consistent with the Goals, Objectives, and Policies of the Comprehensive Plan and any other applicable land development regulation. - 3.
-The proposed rezoning does not disrupt established land use boundaries such as, but not limited to, railroads, streets, alleys, and rear property lines. - 4.
-The increased density, intensity, use, or scale of development is compatible with adjacent land uses.
-[91-5:006(3)(c)2.] - 5.
-The site is adequately served or programmed to be served by acceptable levels of community facilities and utilities. - 5.
-The proposed rezoning site is adequately served or programmed to be served by acceptable levels of community facilities and transportation network.
+1. Only properties adjacent to the plan designation proposed for flexing may be considered.

+2. The proposed rezoning is consistent with the Goals, Objectives, and Policies of the Comprehensive Plan and any other applicable land development regulation.

+3. The proposed rezoning does not disrupt established land use boundaries such as, but not limited to, railroads, streets, alleys, and rear property lines.

+4. The increased density, intensity, use, or scale of development is compatible with adjacent land uses.

+5. The site is adequately served or programmed to be served by acceptable levels of community facilities and utilities.

-Policy 1.13.2: The flex provision does not change the underlying land use designation for the property subject to the rezoning; therefore, this provision can only be employed used one time once on the subject property.
+Policy 1.13.2: The flex provision does not change the underlying land use designation for the property subject to the rezoning; therefore, this provision can only be employed once on the subject property.
 Properties adjacent to a flexed property cannot use the flex provision as a basis for rezoning.